ssveitch/draft-kemeleon/draft-irtf-cfrg-kemeleon.md

 ML-KEM ciphertexts consist of two components: `c_1`, a vector of `k` polynomials with `n` coefficients mod `2^du`, and `c_2`, a polynomial with `n` coefficients mod `2^dv`.
 The coefficients of these polynomials are not uniformly distributed, as a result of the compression step in encapsulation.
 The following encoding function decompresses and recovers a random preimage of this compression step in order to recover the uniform distribution of coefficients.
-Then, the same vector encoding step used for encapsulation keys is applied.
+Then, the same vector encoding step used for encapsulation keys can be applied.

 ~~~
 Kemeleon.EncodeCtxt(c = (c_1,c_2)):